-The bottom line is that attorneys who are experienced in defending sex crimes know what it takes to avoid a filing, know what it takes to help their clients not incriminate themselves.
+The bottom line is that attorneys who are experienced in defending sex crimes know what it takes to avoid a filing, understand what it takes to help their clients not incriminate themselves.

-The police and prosecutors are looking for their client to make a mistake and are looking for their client to say or do something that incriminates them.
+The police and prosecutors are looking for their clients to make a mistake and say or do something that incriminates them.

 - someone that's got experience,

-- someone that's handled cases just like yours, starting from the investigation phase all the way through a trial.
+- someone that's handled cases just like yours, starting from the investigation phase through a trial.

 Pretext Call in a Sex Offense Case

-They will tape record it.
-This is called a pretext call and it's basically a trap from the alleged victim to a suspect where police will record the call and coach the victim into getting the suspect to either confess or apologize for their sexual related conduct.
+They will tape-record it.
+This is called a pretext call, and it's a trap from the alleged victim to a suspect where police will record the call and coach the victim into getting the suspect to either confess or apologize for their sexual related conduct.

-They can lawfully tape record it if they're investigating a crime and they will use whatever it is you said against you if they're able to.
+They can lawfully tape-record it if they're investigating a crime, and they will use whatever you said against you if they're able to.

-So, that's definitely one reason to hire an attorney.
-That attorney is able to advise you and tell you what will work and what's not going to work in your particular case.
+So, that's one reason to hire an attorney.
+That attorney can advise you and tell you what will work and what will not work in your particular case.

 Peace of Mind

-Also, I think one of the most important reasons to hire an attorney in a sex crime investigation, is peace of mind.
+Also, one of the most important reasons to hire an attorney in a sex crime investigation is peace of mind.
 Your attorney is going to be able to: